ljc91122/AIML401/Assignment6/specs.md

-def __init__(x): #constructor turning a given list x into a minimum heap def heapify(): #adjust heap to a valid minimum heap (parent is smaller than its children) def sort(): #heap sort and print the sorted elements in ascending order
+def __init__(x): #constructor turning a given list x into a minimum heap def heapify(): #adjust heap to a valid minimum heap (parent is smaller than its children) def sort(n): #heap sort and print the smallest n elements in ascending order

 ```